Physical Abuse

 • Sleep issues – insomnia, excessive sleepiness

-Many abused children may distrust others.
-Children who have suffered long-term abuse may struggle with basic social skills and have difficulty communicating naturally as other children can.
+Many children who have been abused may distrust others.
+Children who have experienced long-term abuse may struggle with basic social skills and have difficulty communicating naturally as other children can.

 Why Don’t Children Tell About Physical Abuse?